vyos/vyos-documentation/docs/interfaces/pppoe.rst

 Operating Modes
 ---------------

-VyOS supports setting up PPPoe in two different ways to a PPPoE internet connection.
+VyOS supports setting up PPPoE in two different ways to a PPPoE internet connection.
 This is due to most ISPs provide a modem that is also a wireless router.